Let's Make a Deal

 Let's Make a Deal (also known as LMAD) is an American television game show that originated in the United States in 1963 and has since been produced in many countries throughout the world.
 The program was created and produced by Stefan Hatos and Monty Hall, the latter serving as its host for nearly 30 years.

 The format of Let's Make a Deal involves selected members of the studio audience, referred to as "traders", making deals with the host.
 In most cases, a trader will be offered something of value and given a choice of whether to keep it or exchange it for a different item.
-The program's defining game mechanism is that the other item is hidden from the trader until that choice is made.
-The trader thus does not know if they are getting something of equal or greater value or a prize that is referred to as a "zonk", an item purposely chosen to be of little or no value to the trader.
+The program's defining game mechanism is that at least one of the items is hidden from the trader until the choice has been made.
+Only after the items are revealed does the trader learn if they have chosen something of a higher or lower value than their starting item, or if they have received a comedic "zonk" prize with little or no value.

 When Let's Make a Deal first started, contestants wore suits and dresses, normal attire for the time.
 In short order, however, audience members began to dress in outrageous and unique costumes to increase their chances of being selected as a trader, and that has become a signature feature of the show.

 The current edition of Let's Make a Deal has aired on CBS since October 5, 2009, when it took over the spot on the network's daytime schedule vacated by the soap opera Guiding Light.
 Wayne Brady is the host of the current series, with Jonathan Mangum as his announcer/assistant.
 Tiffany Coyne is the current model, joining in 2010, with musician Cat Gray in 2011.